Got a betta fish with fin rot?

 Melafix has been widely available in the hobby for years and experts have perfected the correct dosage to treat disease and illness.

-The recommended normal dosage for Melafix is 5 ml per 10 gallons (37.9 L); remember that only 1% of this is actually tea tree oil.
+The recommended normal dosage for Melafix is 5 ml per 10 gallons (37.9 L); remember that only 1% of this is actually essential oil.

 Unfortunately, many hobbyists are desperate to try to save a dying fish.
 If treatment is done incorrectly, this can mean overloading the system with several medications.